-The reserves for market valuation represent the increase/gain (only) in the market value of Valley Water's pooled investments as of the end of the fiscal year as a result of its compliance with the provisions of Government Accounting Standard Board Statement No. 31 (GASB 31), Accounting and Financial Reporting for Certain Investments and for External Investment Pools.
-GASB 31 requires Valley Water to report investments at fair market value in the Statement of Net Assets, the amount at which an investment could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.

-Due to this requirement, investment income must be adjusted to reflect the fair value change from one fiscal year to the next fiscal year.
-However, Valley Water's investment policy dictates a buy-and-hold strategy in which, with very few exceptions, Valley Water holds all securities to their maturity, thereby not incurring any loss or gain that could impact the size and yield of the investment portfolio.
-These reserves do not represent cash available for appropriation and were established to ensure that the increase in the investment value does not result in an overstatement of funding available for expenditure.
+The reserves for market valuation represent the increase/gain (only) in the market value of the District's pooled investments as of the end of the fiscal year as a result of its compliance with the provisions of Government Accounting Standard Board Statement No. 31 (GASB 31), Accounting and Financial Reporting for Certain Investments and for External Investment Pools.
+GASB 31 requires the District to report investments at fair market value in the Statement of Net Assets, the amount at which an investment could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
+Because of this requirement, investment income must be adjusted to reflect the fair value change from one fiscal year to the next fiscal year.
+However, the District's investment policy dictates a buy-and-hold strategy in which, with very few exceptions, the District holds all securities to their maturity, thereby not incurring loss or gain that could impact the size and yield of the investment portfolio.
+These reserves do not represent cash available for appropriation and were established to ensure that the increase in the investment value does no result in an overstatement of funding available for expenditure.